Add To Favorites

 Draw a compass rose in a corner of the map to show the orientation of directions.

-Cover your work area with recycled newspaper.
+Students cover work areas with recycled newspaper.
 Use Crayola Watercolors and Brushes to color forests, water, and other landscape details.
 While the paper is still damp, crumple it.

 After a few minutes, flatten the paper.
 Tear around the edges to create an aged look for your Treasure Map.